mvolkmann/blog/src/meteor.md

 The new Meteor company supports both Meteor and Galaxy.
 Galaxy is a commercial cloud hosting platform for Meteor applications.

-The use of WebSockets to support the Meteor pub/sub model has been replaced by the use of the Apollo framework and GraphQL.
-TODO: Has it been completely replaced?

 Companies that use Meteor include
 Qualcomm, Mazda, IKEA, and Honeywell.